swcarpentry/sql-novice-survey/03-filter.md

 |roe   |rad  |

 But remember:
-`distinct` is applied to the values displayed in the chosen columns, not to the entire rows as they are being processed.
+`DISTINCT` is applied to the values displayed in the chosen columns, not to the entire rows as they are being processed.

 > What we have just done is how most people "grow" their SQL queries.